-12. Institutional / Corporate Members (i.e. other than individuals/HUF, NRI, etc.) are requested to send a scanned copy (PDF / JPEG format) of the Board Resolution /Authorization etc. authorizing its representatives to attend and vote at the AGM, pursuant to Section 113 of the Act to the Scrutinizer by E-mail at registered E-mail address: ashish@ravics.com.
+- 10. Since the AGM will be held through VC/OAVM, the facility for appointment of Proxy by the Members is not available for this AGM and hence the Proxy Form and Attendance Slip including the Route Map are not annexed in this Notice. - 11.
+Institutional / Corporate Members (i.e. other than individuals/HUF, NRI, etc.) are requested to send a scanned copy (PDF / JPEG format) of the Board Resolution /Authorization etc. authorizing its representatives to attend and vote at the AGM, pursuant to Section 113 of the Act to the Scrutinizer by E-mail at registered E-mail address: ravi@ravics.com.

-Process and manner for Shareholders opting for voting through Electronic means:
+Process and manner for Shareholders opting for voting through electronic means: